 Incomplete proteins (proteins that do not include the full nine types of amino acids you need, like rice with black beans, hummus or peanut butter with whole-wheat pita, or quinoa and corn)

-Cook fat-soluble vitamins in fat: Vitamins D, E, A, and K are fat-soluble, meaning they dissolve in fats.
+Vitamins D, E, A, and K are fat-soluble, meaning they dissolve in fats.
 So, cook veggies with those micronutrients in oil or butter and include the fat as part of the finished dish.
 Think spinach sauteed in olive oil or mushroom soup, built on a base of onions, garlic, and mushrooms cooked in avocado oil.

-Make triple (or even quadruple) threats, or dishes that combine vitamins, minerals, polyphenols, probiotics, and prebiotics.
+Make triple (or even quadruple) threats or dishes that combine vitamins, minerals, polyphenols, probiotics, and prebiotics.
 Here are a few ideas:

 Indian dal (lentils): Saute onion, carrot, garlic, and ginger in avocado oil.
 Add lentils, tomato paste, broth, and curry powder (which includes turmeric), and bring to a boil.
 Cover and simmer until the lentils are cooked through.
 Serve topped with yogurt.